MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 The [Environment Checker](https://www.powershellgallery.com/packages/AzStackHci.EnvironmentChecker/) works with PowerShell 5.1, which is built into Windows.

-You can install the Environment Checker on a client computer, staging server, or Azure Stack HCI cluster node.
-However, if installed on an Azure Stack HCI cluster node, make sure to [uninstall](#uninstall-environment-checker) it before you begin the deployment to avoid any potential conflicts.
+You can install the Environment Checker on a client computer, staging server, or Azure Local machine.
+However, if installed on an Azure Local machine, make sure to [uninstall](#uninstall-environment-checker) it before you begin the deployment to avoid any potential conflicts.

 To install the Environment Checker, follow these steps: